-Total amount of grant paid to the grantee ------Total amount of grant paid to the grantee and the amount of contribution raised by the grantee
+Total amount of grant paid to the grantee and the amount of contribution raised by the grantee

 8.22 The grantee shall deliver the Government's share of the Residual Value to the Government in accordance with any directions issued by the Government from time to time.
 Any decision by the Government on the application to keep the assets and the Residual Value shall be final.